nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-spreadsheet.md

 </extension>
 ```

-To modify a value just click on the cell so as to make the editor appears.&nbsp;Once a cell is modified it becomes blue.
+To modify a value just click on the cell so as to make the editor appears.
+Once a cell is modified it becomes blue.

-You can modify has many cells you want without saving, and click on **Save**&nbsp;when you want to save.
+You can modify has many cells you want without saving, and click on **Save** when you want to save.

-The **Autosave** button allows you to automatically save all the changes done on the spreadsheet.&nbsp;
+The **Autosave** button allows you to automatically save all the changes done on the spreadsheet.

 **Undo a Modification**